analyticsgym/analytics_fundamentals/0_sql/1_combining_data_sources.md

--- note: this logic isn't robust enough to handle use case where an -- entire cohort is not active for a given activity period -- future todo: make this code more readable
+-- note: this logic isn't robust enough to handle use case where an -- entire cohort is not active for a given activity period SELECT
-SELECT
     cs.cohort_user_count,
     DATE_TRUNC('month', f2.signup_date)::DATE AS cohort_month,